alexandrebouchard/probability-illustrated/README.md

 # Description

-Lecture notes on probability with emphasis on tools used by statisticians
+Lecture notes on probability with emphasis on tools used by statisticians.
+[See PDF here](https://github.com/alexandrebouchard/probability-for-statisticians/raw/master/document.pdf)

 # License